 Fourth-Course Electives Fulfilling the E/RS Requirement

-Fourth-course electives have come from approximately 15 different departments.
+A description of E/RS electives can be found here.
+E/RS electives have come from approximately 15 different departments.

 - Electives approved as fulfilling the E/RS requirement: Approved courses list document

-Complete list of current or upcoming E/RS Electives
+Current or upcoming E/RS Electives

 - Log into the MyXU Portal and click "Student Services."